insidious-src/CPPUAL/README.md

 - the whole idea is to implement everything as a host and compute devices for parallelism, deprecating OpenGL, DirectX, VA, VDPAU, OVD, XVideo, TrueAudio and OpenAL completely.
 - behaviour-based device switching and events

 **So the real question is:** Why would you want to have all these libraries when OpenCL is pushing hard and you can program it pretty much like a regular CPU?
-It's just a matter of time until OpenCL turns into a all-in-one standard.
+It's just a matter of time until OpenCL evolves and turns into a all-in-one standard.

 ### Core ###